zulis/gl-sandbox/README.md

 glSandbox
 =======

-My attempt to write C++ OpenGL graphics library suitable for game development.
-Project is compatible with Windows and Linux systems.
+My attempt to write C++ OpenGL graphics library suitable for small game development.

-Library moto:
+Library motto:

  * Write less, get quick results.
  * Flexibility.
  * Cross platform.

+ I'm pretty sure that nobody will use it, but for me it's a pleasure to work on it and get some experience.
+ Please be kind and [tweet me](https://twitter.com/Zulis79) if you found it useful :)

 ## Examples